slopezpereyra/slopezpereyra.github.io/_posts/2025-03-19-JamesTruth.md

 scepticism, is that it is strictly academic.
 Everybody acts as if some things were certainly true and some things were certainly false.
-The most radical relativist has rather strict notions of true and false, as well as of right and wrong, when he takes his char to the mechanic or goes to the hospital to mend a wound or treat an illness.
+The most radical relativist has rather strict notions of true and false, as well as of right and wrong, when he takes his car to the mechanic or goes to the hospital to mend a wound or treat an illness.
 Furthermore, the relativist or the sceptic do not fail to act as if their believes were true due to hypocrisy or lack of
 consequence: they fail to act in accordance to their philosophies because doing